kbroman/ProgrammingNotes/linux_setup.md

     - `sudo apt install okular`
     - Installs a _ton_ of dependencies
+    - Make it the default app for PDFs:
+      - Open folder and right click on a PDF
+      - Select Properties and then the "Open With" tab
+      - Choose okular and click "Set default"

 25. Additional packages

     - `bin-libgnome2` (for `gnome-open` which acts like `open` on a Mac)
     - `gnome-tweak-tool`
+    - `caffeine` (thought this didn't work initially, but there's no longer a little icon in the "panel"; rather it runs in the background and will turn off screen saver when there's an application in full screen mode)

 26. Get terminal to open at startup